Passion and patience at the outset can seem to be unlikely partners.

 Other than the classic circular ring of seasonal annuals popped in around the bottom of each tree it was 12 years (2003) after the trees were planted that the first official beginnings of an understory was carved out ~ which can be seen above.
 It joined the four oaks together with one continuous planting bed surrounding them.
 It was every bit trial and error based on instinct.
 (The 12' wall is very prominent at this point.)

 The front gardens had a head start with mature stands of oak trees present when we moved in.
 It was fun to find this photo of Persian shield (and of course caladiums)from 2003 where I now have variegated shell ginger planted as the middle layer instead.

-Okay let's go back around to the back and concentrate on the progression of those small live oaks and how the gardener grew with them.
+Okay let's go back around to the back and concentrate on the progression of those small live oaks and how this gardener grew with them.

-Lots of lawn remains in August 2005.
+Lots of lawn remained in August 2005.
 But with shade growing denser from maturing trees (far back) the temptation to remove even more grass is deepening.

 Observing the changes these wonderful shade trees have brought to my garden over time ~~

 I have a saying, "time is passing anyway ~~ you might as well be growing a tree while it does."
-Now that I think about it may be stolen from someone...
+Now that I think about it, it may be stolen from someone...
 I can't remember~~ but I like it and I say it all the time.

-The view from my kitchen window is improving all the time at this point.
-This ~~ seeing pretty things from the kitchen window ~~ being my inspiration for many projects.
+The view from my kitchen window was improving all the time at this point.
+This ~~ seeing pretty things from the kitchen window ~~ is my inspiration for many projects.
 Typically if I'm not in the garden I'm in the kitchen.
 I like my views to be peaceful and relaxing.